Folding Style: Wrapped Stepped Accordion Fold (Centered)

 When opened, shades of purple fade into blues and greens for the steps, which break into major tourism categories.
 It’s written as if your good friend was sending you an off-the-cuff list of recommendations for visiting NYC.
 They deliberately skip over the obvious “headline” tourist stops, instead focusing on their favorite hidden gems of the city.
 It’s a brilliant use of format and a great read.
 The sample was printed 4-color digital on 80 lb Uncoated Cover stock.

 Sample: Hathaway Brown

-So, now that you’ve seen four creative ways to use this fold, would you like to try designing one for yourself?
+So, now that you’ve seen four creative ways to use this folded mailer, would you like to try designing one for yourself?
 Good!
 Design and print your own Wrapped Stepped Accordion here—you can download the template for free and get instant pricing, too.